 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-The best estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant (Pension Consulting Alliance-PCA) as an input to the process.
+The best estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant as an input to the process.
 The actuarial investment rate of return assumption was adopted by the board in January 2020 in conjunction with the most recent experience study.
-For each future valuation, CalSTRS consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
-Best estimates of 20-year geometrically linked real rates of return and the assumed asset allocation for each major asset class for the year ended June 30, 2020, are summarized in the following table:
+For each current and future valuation, CalSTRS independent consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
+Best estimates of 20-year geometrically linked real rates of return and the assumed asset allocation for each major asset class for the year ended June 30, 2021, are summarized in the following table:

-Assumed Asset Long-Term Expected Real

-Asset Class Allocation Rate of Return
+Asset Class Assumed Asset Allocation Long-Term Expected Real Rate of Return

-Public equity 42.0% 4.8%
+Public equity 42% 4.8%

-Private equity 13.0% 6.3%
+Private equity 13% 6.3%

-Real estate 15.0% 3.6%
+Real estate 15% 3.6%

-Inflation sensitive 6.0% 3.3%
+Inflation sensitive 6% 3.3%

-Fixed income 12.0% 1.3%
+Fixed income 12% 1.3%

-Risk mitigating strategies 10.0% 1.8%
+Risk mitigating strategies 10% 1.8%

-Cash/liquidity 2.0% -0.4%
+Cash/liquidity 2% -0.4%

 The discount rate used to measure the total pension liability was 7.10%.
 The projection of cash flows used to determine the discount rate assumed the contributions from plan members and employers will be made at statutory contribution rates.
-Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (7.10%) and assuming that contributions, benefit payments, and administrative expense occurred midyear.
+Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return of 7.10% and assuming that contributions, benefit payments, and administrative expense occurred midyear.
 Based on these assumptions, the STRP's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
 Therefore, the long-term assumed investment rate of return was applied to all periods of projected benefit payments to determine total pension liability.